 The Business Constituency (BC) welcomes all comments on its proposed new Charter and thanks all commentators for their interest.

-Basically, members of the Business Constituency use the Internet to conduct business related to electronic commerce in its broad sense.
+Members of the Business Constituency use the Internet to conduct business related to electronic commerce in its broad sense.
 The Business Constituency is a constituency representing customers of other companies, who provide domain name, Internet Protocol address and related services who are typically members of the Contracted Parties House.

 The mission of the Business Constituency is to ensure that ICANN policy positions are consistent with the development of an Internet that: